MarcinTester/cypressTypeScriptDemo/README.md

 Automates test cases:

 - Add and remove product from card
-- Login and logout User
+- Login and logout with existing User
 - Register and login with new user
-- Search product
+- Search products
 - Filter products

 Requrements: